Pickleball Serve: Serving Techniques for Power + Depth

 Serving doesn’t fall apart because you “forgot how.”
 It falls apart because your chain breaks under pressure: stance gets twitchy, contact drifts, and your arm tries to rescue the rep. When your mechanics stay intact, the return you get back is more predictable—which means you’re not improvising your third shot with your feet in a panic.

-Serve stance is your repeatability engine, stable feet and posture let the kinetic chain fire without drift.
+Your stance is where repeatability either gets a handshake or gets shoved into a ditch.
+Stable feet and posture let the kinetic chain fire without your swing chasing your body around.

 One mechanical rule that fixes a lot of “mystery misses”: if your body drifts forward and contact happens late, your launch angle changes and the ball flies long even when it didn’t feel like you swung harder.